a-a-ron/reusable-workflow/README.md

 You may not have noticed yet, but I've opened up a pull request called **Reusable workflow example** that is linked to the branch you've been making your file changes to (**reusable-workflow**).
 Let's navigate to this pull request and merge it so that your workflow file changes will be part of the `main` branch.

-### :keyboard: Activity 1 : Create and merge your pull request
+### :keyboard: Activity: Create and merge your pull request

 1. In your repo, click on the **Pull requests** tab.
 1. Click on the **Reusable workflow example** pull request.